 When a friendship blossoms between Caroline and eight-year-old Noah Gellman, who sneaks downstairs to see her whenever he can, the basement becomes a fantastical place of singing radios, washing machines and dryers.
 But as Noah continually leaves money in his pockets, Caroline is faced with a dilemma which tests how far the winds of change can ever really reach.

-Set at a time of momentous social upheaval, Caroline, Or Change blends a heart-warming mix of sounds with a score incorporating soul, blues, classical and traditional Jewish folk music.
+Set at a time of momentous social upheaval, Caroline, Or Change blends a heart-warming mix of sounds with a score incorporating soul, blues, classical and traditional Jewish folk music, and won the 2007 Olivier Award for Best New Musical.
 Partly inspired by the boyhood of writer Kushner (Angels In America), the show puts forward a story which needs to be told.

 Olivier Award-winner Sharon D. Clarke is to reprise her critically-hailed performance in the role of Caroline Thibodeaux.
 Clarke has enjoyed a long established stage career with credits including Ma Rainey’s Black Bottom, Ghost The Musical (Piccadilly Theatre), Hairspray (Shaftesbury Theatre) and We Will Rock You (Dominion Theatre).
 On TV, Clarke is well-known for playing Lola Griffin in the BBC’s Holby City.